 Setting up a free Google My Business profile is easy to do and will quickly boost credibility, help attract more clients, and increase your brand awareness.

 Whether we like it or not, we live in a world run by Google (and Amazon, in my humble opinion).
 As a clinician, practitioner, or business owner, embracing the digital atmosphere and joining “Team Google” can really pay off.
-In this blog post, I’m going to show you exactly how to setup and use Google My Business.
+In this blog post, we are going to show you exactly how to set up and use Google My Business.

 - How does this listing affect how I show up in Google’s local search?